SiteQ8/PublicEye/README.md

 ## What is PublicEye

-PublicEye is a complete OSINT intelligence platform that runs entirely in your browser.
-No server, no backend, no API keys required.
-Every search, every lookup, every scan happens live using real public APIs — results displayed inline, never leaving the platform.
+PublicEye is a full-featured OSINT intelligence platform that performs live scans using real public APIs, with results displayed instantly inline — without redirecting users outside the platform.

-Built for analysts, investigators, and security teams who need real-time intelligence without commercial tool budgets or cloud dependencies.
+It’s designed for analysts, investigators, and security teams who require real-time intelligence capabilities.

 ---